Have you ever ask yourself this "how do I use both headphone speaker and mic in one port?", if you have read this article to know the answer.

 If you want to have the best audio quality possible and keep the car behind you from ramming your rear end, properly soundproofing your vehicle is the way to go.

-Now, this might not be something on the top of audiophiles’ concerns list, but by properly sound deadening your car, you’ll cut down on the audio escaping through the cracks.
+Now, this might not be something on the top of audiophiles’ concerns list, but by properly sound deadening your car, you’ll cut down on the audio escaping from your 4-inch car speakers through the cracks.
 There is currently no federal law against loud music, but a ton of states, cities, and counties have their own regulations.
 If you don’t want to turn down that Brittany Spears track when you hit the intersection or fiddle with the dial when the Five-O rolls up behind you, consider sound deadening your interior.

 An added benefit to the sound deadening process will be a reduction in road noise heard in your vehicle’s cabin.
 So whether you’re looking to enjoy audio without interference or talk on the phone without shouting, sound deadening is a no-brainer.